 Templates include newsfeeds, stories, and ads for Facebook, Instagram, LinkedIn, and more.
 If social media tech stresses you out, this might be the perfect tool for you.

-Teleprompters are a must when creating videos when your on camera.
-These apps help you efficiency create sleek videos, appear more professional, often more natural and stay on track to deliver your key messaging.
+Teleprompters are helpful when creating videos when you’re on camera.
+These apps help your efficiency create sleek videos, appear more professional, often more natural and stay on track to deliver your key messaging.

 BigVU is what I’m using right now with my iphone.
 It’s seems very easy to use and has ability to make captions automatically.
 It transcribes your video into a storyboard with subtitles and lets you highlight keywords with bright colors.
 Of course you can adjust the speed, add gallery branding and even music.